JaouadROS/heightcameraestimation/README.md

 In this package we'll be using the Kinect1 and Asus Xtion Pro Live sensors

-The first step is to choose 10 points from the ground or from any plane in the scene, then those points are transfomed into points cloud (x,y,z) using the intrinsic parameters of the camera.
+The first step is to choose 10 points from the ground or from any plane in the scene, then those points are transfomed into points cloud (x,y,z) using the intrinsic parameters of the camera (The parameters using in the package are for the Kinect1).

 Once we get our 3d points, we will use the RANSAC method (pcl::SAC_RANSAC) for plane segmentation.